 Public health has been strong in WA for over 40 years.
 In recent years, there have been various shifts in terminology, from Public Health to Population Health to Health Protection.
-A new Public Health Division was established in early 2008.
+A new Public Health Division was established in early 2008, and expanded to the Public Health and Clinical Services Division in 2012.

 The aims of the Division are to: